SEPTA City Transit Division surface routes: Former routes

+On August 24, 2025, Routes 1, 8, 12, 30, 31, 35, 47M, 50, 62, 73, 78, 80, 88, 89, BLVD DIR, and MANN LOOP were eliminated due to service cuts resulting from a $213 million budget deficit.
+However, service was restored on these routes on September 14, 2025.

 Lettered routes

+These Bus routes were made because they never started their journeys as former trolleys from the PTC.

 LUCY routes

 The LUCY routes (Loop through University CitY) follow a circular route in University City.
 There are two lines—Green and Gold—both of which travel along the same streets, but in opposite directions.
 Technically, there are no terminal stops, but the schedules lists 30th Street Station as its end point although drivers take their layovers on JFK Boulevard just west of 30th Street.

 Boulevard Direct

 The Boulevard Direct, which is part of the SEPTA DIRECT BUS brand, operates along Roosevelt Boulevard between the Frankford Transportation Center and the Neshaminy Mall.
 Boulevard Direct offers limited-stop service along Roosevelt Boulevard, with service operating every 10–15 minutes during most times on weekdays and every 15 minutes on weekends.
 The service offers improved travel times compared to traditional bus service along Route 14, with more frequent service and several bus stops located on the far side of intersections to improve performance.
 SEPTA offers a free interchange between the Boulevard Direct and the Route 14 bus for same direction travel.
 The Boulevard Direct service was launched on October 22, 2017.
 The Boulevard Direct is operated by the Comly District.